meng3540/parallel-patterns-group-5/Basic Algorithm/Code Explanation.md

 };
 ```

-This smooths the image by giving more weight to the center pixel and blending nearby pixels.
+By combining surrounding pixels and giving the core pixel a greater significance, this method improves the overall quality of the image.

 ---

 ### 🔁 4.
 CUDA Kernel

-Each thread computes **one pixel** of the output using the kernel below:
+Every thread is responsible for calculating a **single pixel** of the output by using the kernel that is available below:

 ```cpp
 __global__ void convolution_2D_kernel(...) {